suffolklibraries/lgc/content/collections/events/participate-saxmundham.md

   - singing
 booking_link: 'https://brittenpearsarts.org/take-part/adults/participate'
 ---
-Relaxed and fun music and heritage workshops for adults in Leiston
+Relaxed and fun music and heritage workshops for adults in Saxmundham